 Ingredients to Avoid for Picky Eaters

-Food allergies are one of the main reasons why dogs don’t want to eat.
+Food allergies are one of the main reasons dogs don’t want to eat.

-Processed dog foods often contain ingredients which trigger allergies in dogs with sensitive digestive systems, so it’s vital to know exactly what is in the food you are giving your pup.
+Processed dog foods often contain ingredients that trigger allergies in dogs with sensitive digestive systems, so it’s vital to know exactly what is in the food you are giving your pup.

-So as a responsible pet owner, which ingredients should you be sure not to include when choosing a healthy food for your dog?
+So, as a responsible dog owner, which ingredients should you be sure not to include when choosing healthy food for your dog?